sebhildebrandt/simple-node-proxy/README.md

 }
 ```

-You can set up as many proxies as you like.
+In the first section, you find the settings for the proxy-server itself.
+Which port does it listen to (here for demo purposes on a local machine it is port 8080 and 8081 for https - ssl), and its default ssl credentials.
+After that, the proxy-section starts.
+You can set up as many proxies as you like, having the domain name as a key for the speific settings.
+Maybe (to make some first tests), start with having SSL turned off in the config file.
+If this works, add the SSL settings.

 ### Starting the server